 How do I apply for housing?

-For general needs housing we house people directly from our waiting list, or applicants nominated to us by Stoke-on-Trent City Council.
+For general needs housing we house people either directly from our waiting list (based on application date order) or through our nominations agreement with Stoke-on-Trent City Council.

 What happens once I have completed the online application form?